-- Free software under the GNU GPL.
+- Free and open-source software under the GNU GPL.

 - Complete scriptability via Python, Scheme, or C++.

 - Simulation in 1d, 2d, 3d, and cylindrical coordinates.

 - Distributed memory parallelism on any system supporting the MPI standard.
 Portable to any Unix-like operating system such as Linux and macOS.